 When we give in to our fears, we have a harder time looking at ourselves in the mirror.
-Sadly, very few of us escape learning this lesson firsthand.
+Sadly, very few of us escape learning this lesson first hand.
 If you have already experienced this a time or two, you know what you need to do.

 It is only when we risk losing that we truly open the possibility to win.
-Whether it is quitting your job to build a business, running a marathon, or traveling to unknown parts of the world, any worthy endeavor requires risk, struggle and sacrifice.
+Whether it is quitting your job to build a business, running a marathon, or traveling to unknown parts of the world, any worthy endeavour requires risk, struggle and sacrifice.
 Some of these things may even terrify you, but ask yourself if these fears are stronger than the most powerful of fears, the fear of a wasted life?

 If you’ve never lost your mind, you’ve never followed your heart.
 It’s better to look back on life and say, “I can’t believe I did that!” than to look back and say, “I wish I did that!”
 Don’t let time pass you by like a hand waving from a train you desperately want to be on.
 Don’t spend the rest of your life thinking about why you didn’t do what you can do right now.
 Live your life.
 Take risks.
 Feel passion.
 Discover love.
 Run free.